 Just under 100 graduates are accommodated in Holywell Buildings, a modern facility in central Oxford, located between Holywell Street and Jowett Walk and in three blocks, with a central Quad area, and close to the University science area and the Bodleian Library.

-Other single non-en suite accommodation is located in houses in Manor Place - close to the Social Sciences departments, St Catherine's College and near to the Merton College Sports Ground and Pavilion.
+Other single non-en suite accommodation is located in houses in Manor Place - close to the Social Sciences departments and St Catherine's College, and near to the Merton College Sports Ground and Pavilion.
 These houses consist of either four or five bedrooms and have a shared kitchen and bathroom in each house, with both wifi and ethernet connections.

 The College also has one fully adapted set of rooms, consisting of bedroom, study and bathroom and a room for a carer (if required) which are located in the Holywell Buildings.

 The College also offers, for couples, eight one-bedroom flats which are in a building located on the corner of Iffley Road and Stockmore St, about ½ mile from the city centre.
-These flats are let on an Assured Shorthold Tenancy basis for a fixed term from mid-September to end August each year.
+These flats are let on an Assured Shorthold Tenancy basis for a fixed term from the end of September to the end of August each year.
 Information about these may be obtained from the Accommodation Manager.
-The College regrets it is unable to offer family accommodation and graduates are advised to contact the University Graduate Accommodation Office for options.

-Single accommodation will only be confirmed on satisfactory completion of the financial declaration form that will be sent to the applicant as part of the offer of a place.
-Please consult the guidance for more details.
+Single accommodation will only be confirmed on satisfactory completion of the financial declaration form and the receipt of £100 deposit.
+A room will be allocated to you and the location advised upon arrival.

 Cases where grant confirmation is given late in the summer will be borne in mind when we make accommodation allocations, but candidates should bear in mind that the College is unable to guarantee accommodation to those who provide satisfactory evidence of funding late in the year.